BUCK-LCO-NCI/DivProt/README.md

 HOWEVER, you cannot have any non-sequence characters in your file outside of the header.

 ~ Note:  You can't have a * at the end of each protein sequence.
+This will cause Porter5 to fail ~ Note:  Your fasta cannot have spaces between the sequences (empty line between end of one sequence and ID of the next), just delete the empty line
-This will cause Porter5 to fail ~ Note:  You can only have one .fasta file in the main DivProt dir, otherwise pre_pre_proc won't work.
+~ Note:  You can only have one .fasta file in the main DivProt dir, otherwise pre_pre_proc won't work.
 If you have multiple,     just place them in a sub dir and switch them out each new time you run pre_pre_proc

 Ex.